 Also included is a transport bag so that you can go from place to place to record and jam.

-The first and only dynamic mic on your list, the GLS mic is perfect for tight budgets.
+The first and only dynamic drum mic on your list, the GLS mic is perfect for tight budgets.
 Dynamic mics aren’t the best for studio use, making them cheaper than their cardioid counterparts.
 Even so, there are many benefits of this mic for drum use.

 The microphone features a unidirectional pattern.
-Looking at the mic, you’ll see it has a smaller area for sound to enter into than the condenser mics.
+Looking at the mic, you’ll see it has a smaller area for sound to enter into than the condenser microphones.
 This means it requires a more focused sound when in use—you’ll definitely need more than one to record your whole drum kit.

 Despite its small sound pickup area, the frequency response is fantastic.
 The mic can pick up sounds lower than you can hear at 15 hertz—your hearing starts at 20 hertz.
 It doesn’t fare so well at higher frequencies, though, detecting frequencies up to 15 kilohertz.
 Your ears can go up to 20 kilohertz.